All Episodes

 He's talking about attitudes.

-He's talking about this great invisible force called Momentum and Doubt.
+He's talking about this great, invisible force called momentum and doubt.

-But you can't sit there and say Trump was always going to lose Wisconsin.
+He's talking about some, I know it could all be upset again when we get to New York, but you can't sit there and say Trump was always going to lose Wisconsin.

 He wasn't always going to lose.